 - Not signing the application.
 Please sign your application.
 If your application is not signed, we will reject your application and return it.

 - Using an incorrect form to apply for TPS.
 Use only forms I-821 and I-765 to apply for TPS.
 Other forms cannot be used to apply for TPS.
 If you submit different forms, your case will be rejected or denied.
 You may obtain these forms for free here.
-You may also call our forms center at 1-800-870-3676 and have the forms sent to you.

 The problems listed above may cause a delay in the processing of your application or may result in your application being rejected and returned to you or denied.
 Please avoid these problems and follow the tips provided to ensure proper processing of your application.